MysticTempest/REFI_Textures/README.md

 A 16px texture pack.
 These textures were created from scratch in an attempt to recapture the aesthetic of Minecraft, while improving upon visibility.
-This version is fully usable in Minetest Game, MineClone2, and more.
+This version is fully usable in Minetest Game, MineClone2 up to v0.80, and more.

 <br/>